-- OBSERVATION 1 It appears that a group of men from Galilee (in the North) had made the journey to Jerusalem (in the South) to make sacrifices.
+- OBSERVATION 1 It appears that a group of men from Galilee, in the North, had made the journey to Jerusalem, in the South, to make sacrifices.
 For some reason, they had fallen out of favor with Pilate, the Roman Governor of Judea.
 While they were sacrificing, Pilate had them slain.
-So that is what seems to have occurred. - OBSERVATION 2 This report allows for a bit of character development that will be important later in the Gospel.
+So that is what seems to have occurred. - OBSERVATION 2 This allows for a bit of character development.
 You see, this reveals something of the nature of Pontius Pilate, whom Jesus would stand before very soon.
-Remember, when it came to the crucifixion of Jesus, Pilate seemed to be very conflicted.
-But this text reveals that the conflict didn't emerge because Pilate was timid or kind-hearted.
-Because on this occasion, he was so cold-hearted and brutal that he would slaughter these men AS THEY SACRIFICED.
+But remember, when it came to the crucifixion of Jesus, Pilate seemed to be very conflicted.
+But this text reveals that the conflict didn't emerge because Pilate was timid or kind-hearted, because on this occasion, he was so cold-hearted and brutal that he would slaughter these men AS THEY SACRIFICED.
 The fact that it was not mentioned in secular history indicates that this sort of thing must have been the standard operating procedure for Pilate. - OBSERVATION 3 The fact that this seemed to be on everyone's mind reveals something about human nature.
-We are far more interested in facing the death of others than we are in our own death.
-When some great tragedy occurs, it will be a part of the news cycle for weeks or months... we will examine it, and we will look at it from every angle - but how slowly we are to consider our own impending death with the same rigor.
+We are far more interested in facing the death of others than we are our own death.
+When some great tragedy occurs, it will be a part of the news cycle for weeks or months... we will examine it, we will look at it from every angle - but how slowly we are to consider our own impending death with the same rigor.